maubuz/2W6-Notes/docs/wk9/layouts_grid.md

 <br>

-Once the naming convetion has been assignmed, create the layout using the item names instead of line numbers.
+Once the naming convention has been assigned, create the layout using the item names instead of line numbers.

 <br>